McNeil Scout Ranch at Peaceful Valley

 Tahosa Alumni Association

 Working for a Denver Area Council camp is not just a job, it’s a lifestyle.
 The Denver Area Council is looking for those that want to make the summer full of adventure for the Scouts that come through our gates.
-Spending your summer at either Peaceful Valley Scout Ranch or Tahosa High Adventure Base will provide you with an opportunity to not only have the adventure of a lifetime, but to also affect the lives of thousands of youth from across the country.
+Spending your summer at either McNeil Scout Ranch at Peaceful Valley or Tahosa High Adventure Base will provide you with an opportunity to not only have the adventure of a lifetime, but to also affect the lives of thousands of youth from across the country.

 Working on camp staff is a great opportunity to make your summer full of adventure!
 Spend your days taking Scouts on hikes, teaching them how to shoot a gun, or relaxing with them in the evenings as you all sit around a campfire telling stories and watching skits.